HolyBlackCat/cpp-tutorials/language/02_basics/09_if_else.md

 ```
 Only the first of the two statements will be guarded by the `if`.
 And the the second one will always run regardless of whether the condition is true.

-As was already explained in the first chapter, in C++ the amount of whitespace (including at the beginning of lines) is ignored by the compiler (unlike in languages like Python).
+As was already explained in the first chapter, in C++ the amount of whitespace (including at the beginning of lines) is ignored by the compiler (unlike in the Python language, for example).

 So it would be more correct to write the last example as
 ```cpp